myswang/advent-of-code-scraper/README.md

   -y YEAR, --year YEAR  event year to fetch
 ```

-You may optionally specify a year to fetch completion stats from:
+You may optionally specify a year to fetch completion stats:

 ```
 $ python aoc_scraper.py --year 2020